HUB-HUmanBeing/start-loader-meteor-package/README.md

 ## Install

-`meteor add daviz:start-loader`
+`meteor add system-d:start-loader`

 ### Note

-This is a fork of `webdeb:app-loader` but vertically centered (as well as horizontally).
+This is a fork of `daviz:start-loader` re-styled in dark-material theme.

 ## How it works